 Before you apply for a credit card that is right for you, it’s a good idea to make sure you can qualify for them.
-You can view your two free credit scores, updated, each month, to find out where your creditworthiness stands.
+You can view your two free credit scores, updated, every 14 days, to find out where your creditworthiness stands.

 Once you determine your current credit standing, you can then begin to weigh the advantages of each Amex credit card.

 Which American Express Credit Card Should I Choose?

 Before choosing any credit, you will first want to determine which ones allow you the chance to earn transferable points, which one allows you to earn points or miles in a program, and which allow you to earn a fixed return.
 Once you determine these factors, you can then begin to consider the sign-up bonuses being offered, the earning rate, and the benefits you will be able to receive as a valued cardmember with American Express.

 If you are a traveler, then having a credit card that allows transferable points is always a bonus.
 American Express offers transferable points in the form of their Membership Rewards Points.
 They also partner with approximately seventeen different airlines and a few hotels, so you can get the most out of your points.

 Most credit cards offer a generous sign-up bonus, and American Express is no different.
 The American Express Platinum credit card offers its cardholders 60,000 points after they spend their first $5000 within the first three months that the account is opened.

 The Platinum credit card also offers five times the points for flights and hotels and as mentioned previously, allows its cardmembers access to over 1000 different airline lounges and a $200 airline fee credit.
 By getting the American Express Platinum credit card, you will have the opportunity to take advantage of the sign-up bonus, higher earning rates, and many other beneficial benefits.